Lukáš Letenay

-Lukáš Letenay (born 19 April 2001) is a Slovak professional footballer who plays as a forward.
+Lukáš Letenay (born 19 April 2001) is a Slovak professional footballer who plays as a forward for FC Slovan Liberec.

 Club career

 AS Trenčín

-Letenay made his Fortuna Liga debut for AS Trenčín against Pohronie on 30 November 2019 during a home 0:1 loss.
+Letenay made his Slovak First Football League debut for AS Trenčín against Pohronie on 30 November 2019 during a 1–0 home loss.
 Letenay came on in the last ten minutes to replace Ryan Koolwijk, with the final score already set in the first half by András Mészáros.